eclipse-tractusx/puris/docs/architecture/06_runtime_view.md

 Details on the Web-Ui can be found in the [User Guide](../user/User_Guide.md).

+## Scenario: Exchange anonymized data

+This features allows to facilitate data exchange across multiple tiers, and PURIS provides **anonymized versions** of selected PURIS data standards, so partners can consume and forward production-related information without sensitive identifiers.

+### Scope

+- Exchange direction for anonymized delivery information, production and item stock: **Supplier → Customer**
+- Supported anonymized standards:
+  - Planned Production Output (anonymized)
+  - Delivery Information (anonymized)
+  - Item Stock Exchange (anonymized)

+### What changes in the runtime flow

+The discovery and transfer mechanics remain the same as in “Scenario: Update partner-related data” (DTR → Shell lookup → SubmodelDescriptor → contract submodel asset → transfer → EDR → `$value`), but with the following adjustments:

+1. **Anonymized semantic IDs and AssetTypes**
+   Each anonymized standard is registered as its own AssetType and submodel semantic ID (one asset per anonymized submodel type).
+Example (production anonymized):
+   `urn:samm:io.catenax.planned_production_output_anonymized:1.0.0#PlannedProductionOutputAnonymized`

+2. **Provider registers assets/submodels; operator provides contracts**
+   PURIS registers the anonymized **EDC assets** and **DTR submodels**, but **does not create contract definitions or policies** for the anonymized models.
+Operators must create those in the EDC (see Admin Guide).

+3. **Contract-scoped anonymization**
+   Selected sensitive properties are replaced by hashed variants, and some are omitted entirely.
+   Hashing uses Spring Security’s `PasswordEncoder` with a **salt** to reduce correlation across agreements.
+   The salt is taken from the **contract agreement id** supplied in request header `contract-agreement-id`.

+4. **Dedicated provider endpoint(s) returning anonymized SAMM**
+   The provider backend exposes endpoints that map “own” operational data to the anonymized SAMM.

+### Validation

+End-to-end behavior is covered by unit tests (mappers, DTO constraints) and Bruno integration tests that execute:

+1. contract setup (prepares the provider-side policies and contract definition for the anonymized submodel asset)
+2. DTR negotiation and submodel descriptor retrieval
+3. submodel asset negotiation + transfer + `$value` pull for anonymized data

 ## NOTICE

 This work is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).